-LINCOLN — As opponents of a $120 million wind development slated for Rollins Mountain, the Friends of Lincoln Lakes citizens group will ask the Town Council and Planning Board next week for a moratorium on all pending wind projects, its organizers said Thursday.
+LINCOLN, Maine — As opponents of a $120 million wind power development slated for Rollins Mountain, the Friends of Lincoln Lakes residents group will ask the Town Council and planning board next week for a moratorium on all pending wind projects, its organizers said Thursday.

-Group members will attend council and board meetings next week after taking in the third hearing held by wind farm proponent First Wind of Massachusetts on Wednesday at Mattanawcook Academy.
-They fear local boards ha-ven’t had adequate time to learn enough about wind farms’ potentially hazardous impact upon municipalities and wildlife.
+Group members will attend council and board meetings next week after taking in the third hearing held by wind farm proponent First Wind of Massachusetts on Wednesday at Mattanawcook Academy, group member Gary Steinberg said.
+They fear that local boards haven’t had adequate time to learn enough about wind farms’ potentially hazardous impact upon municipalities and wildlife.

 “It’s an unregulated industry,” Kolb said.
 “There’s no ordinances or laws in the towns where they [wind farms] are being proposed because it’s such a new industry here.
 Why should we do business with them when we know so little about who they are and what they do?”

-Council Chairman Steve Clay and Planning Board Chairman Peter Phinney said they welcomed input from the group, which was formerly known as Friends of Rollins Ridge, but wouldn’t make any decisions until the group’s presentations were made.
+Council Chairman Steve Clay and planning board Chairman Peter Phinney said they welcomed views from the group, which formerly was known as Friends of Rollins Ridge, but wouldn’t make any decisions until the group’s presentations were made.

 The council would have to support a moratorium declaration, Clay said.